 That’s the approach of 「新曲モラトリアム英語版」 (Shinkyoku Moratorium Eigoban, or New Song Moratorium English Edition.)
 Imagine how a song would sound filtered through another aesthetic.

 In this case, I wanted to find out what happened if Alice in Chains had performed “Miss You Much” instead of Janet Jackson.
 How would Leonard Cohen’s “Hallelujah” sound if its creative DNA got spliced with Arvo Pärt’s Fratres?
 What happens when Explosions in the Sky covers Roberta Flack?

-The only straight forward covers on this album are Robin Holcomb’s "So Straight and Slow" and Duran Duran’s "Planet Earth".
-Well, not quite — "Planet Earth" was translated into Japanese.
+The only straight forward cover on this album is Robin Holcomb’s “So Straight and Slow.”

 Covers are tricky business, a balancing act between honoring a song’s artistic intent and a performer’s need to localize it in his or her aesthetic.
 I choose to commandeer others.

 |5||Miss You Much|